Matrix estimation by Universal Singular Value Thresholding: Introduction

 A straightforward approach is to use parametric bootstrap.
 Having estimated $M$ using $\hat{M}$, one may choose a large number $K$, generate $K$ copies of the data using $\hat{M}$ as the parameter matrix, compute the estimates $\hat{M}^{(i)}$, $i=1,\ldots, K$ for the $K$ simulations, and estimate the MSE of $\hat{M}$ using the bootstrap estimator

 For the validity of the bootstrap estimate of the MSE, it is essential that the original $\hat{M}$ is an accurate estimate of $M$.
-In other words, we need to know a priori that MSE$(\hat{M})$ is small to be able to claim that the bootstrap estimator of MSE$(\hat{M})$ is accurate.
-Theorem \ref{mainest} implies that if we know that $\|M\|_*$ is small enough from assumptions, this is true.
+In other words, we need to know a priori that $\operatorname{MSE}(\hat{M})$ is small to be able to claim that the bootstrap estimator of $\operatorname{MSE}(\hat{M})$ is accurate.
+Theorem~\ref{mainest} implies that if we know that $\|M\|_*$ is small enough from assumptions, this is true.

-But is it possible to somehow determine whether MSE$(\hat{M})$ is small or not from the data, if we do not make any assumption about $M$ to start with?
-We will now show that it is impossible to do so, not only for the estimator $\hat{M}$ but for any `non-trivial' estimator $\tilde{M}$.
+But is it possible to somehow determine whether $\operatorname{MSE}(\hat{M})$ is small or not from the data, if we do not make any assumption about $M$ to start with?
+We will now show that it is impossible to do so, not only for the estimator $\hat{M}$ but for any ``nontrivial'' estimator $\tilde{M}$.

-The definition of a non-trivial estimator is as follows.
-Given a parameter matrix $M$ and a data matrix $X$ satisfying the conditions of Section \ref{intro}, the trivial estimator of $M$ based on $X$ is simply $X$ itself.
-We will denote the trivial estimator as $\hat{M}^{\text{Trv}}$.
+The definition of a nontrivial estimator is as follows.
+Given a parameter matrix $M$ and a data matrix $X$ satisfying the conditions of Section~\ref{intro}, the trivial estimator of $M$ based on $X$ is simply $X$ itself.
+We will denote the trivial estimator as $\hat {M}^{\mathrm{Trv}}$.
 Now suppose we are given some estimator $\tilde{M}$.
-We will say that the estimator $\tilde{M}$ is non-trivial if there exists a sequence of parameter matrices $M_n$ and data matrices $X_n$ such that
+We will say that the estimator $\tilde{M}$ is nontrivial if there exists a sequence of parameter matrices $M_n$ and data matrices $X_n$ such that